MyTooliT/ICOc/readme.md

 python 'Production Tests/STH.py'
 ```

+### Verbose Output

 The default output of the test is quite sparse.
 If you want additional information about the currently running test, you can add the verbose option (`-v`) at the end of the command:

 ```sh
 python 'Production Tests/STH.py' -v
 ```

+### Status

-Please note that this test currently only checks that flashing the device with the programming board works as expected.
+Please note that the test currently only checks that flashing the device with the programming board works as expected.